TYPO3-Documentation/TYPO3CMS-Reference-TSconfig/Documentation/PageTsconfig/TceForm.rst

     Also, if for example the :typoscript:`max` definition of a field is made larger than the TCA definition of that field, you may need to to change the file :file:`ext_tables.sql` (see :ref:`t3coreapi:ext_tables-sql`)
-    to adjust column definitions, especially when otherwise using the :ref:`Auto-generated structure <t3coreapi:auto-generated-db-structure>`.
+    to adjust column definitions, especially when using the :ref:`Auto-generated structure <t3coreapi:auto-generated-db-structure>`.

     The property :typoscript:`config` is available for these levels: